-Reputable breeders will screen for health issues in kittens, but it’s important to have them screened often into adulthood.
-Prioritize regular veterinarian visits for your Russian blue and take the advice of your cat’s vet.
+Reputable Russian blue breeders will screen for health issues in kittens, but it's important to have your cat screened often into adulthood.
+Prioritize regular veterinarian visits for your Russian blue and take the advice of your cat's vet.

 Russian blues, unsurprisingly, hail from Russia.
-Some experts speculate that they are a natural breed that developed in the Archangel Isles in Northern Russia, and their signature thick coats were to protect them from those harsh winters.
+Some experts speculate that they are a natural breed that developed in the Archangel Isles in Northern Russia, according to The Cat Fanciers' Association, and their signature short-but-thick coats were to protect them from those harsh winters.

-It’s said the Russian blue cat was a favorite of Russian Czars of the past, and today’s breed is a descendant of those long-ago royal cats.
+According to the CFA, the Russian blue cat was a favorite of Russian czars, and today's breed is a descendant of those long-ago royal cats.

 Russian blues were first exhibited in 1875, and the cats were imported to the United States in the early 20th century.
 In the 1960s, the Russian blue began picking up in popularity, becoming the popular housecat known and loved today.